CwExif

 Installation

-- Replaces image title with WP exif info
+• Replaces image title or caption with WP EXIF info

 Future Plans